 Hunting with Permission at Litzenberg

-THE HUNTING WITH PERMISSION LOTTERY FOR THE 2012-2013 HUNTING SEASON HAS BEEN CANCELLED.
-NEWS RELEASE Public hunting is available at Litzenberg Memorial Woods Heritage Trail area, located west of LMW on the south side of US Route 224, through a special “Hunting with Permission Lottery” conducted annually on the first Thursday in August.
+Public hunting is available at Litzenberg Memorial Woods Heritage Trail area, located west of Litzenberg Memorial Woods on the south side of US Route 224, through a special “Hunting with Permission Lottery” conducted annually, usually in August..

-Litzenberg Sportsmen’s Daily Hunting Permits: NO HUNTING PERMITS WILL BE AVAILABLE DURING THE 2012-2013 HUNTING SEASON.
-Hunters not drawn in the annual Hunting Lottery or those who are not eligible (non-resident or not a property owner in Hancock County) can obtain a free daily hunting permit for Small Game and Deer Archery for Monday thru Thursday ONLY at the HPD office (hours are 8:00 AM - 4:30 PM.)
+Litzenberg Sportsmen’s Daily Hunting Permits: Hunters not drawn in the annual Hunting Lottery or those who are not eligible (non-resident or not a property owner in Hancock County) can obtain a free daily hunting permit for Small Game and Deer Archery for Monday thru Thursday ONLY at the HPD office (hours are 8:00 AM - 4:30 PM.)
 One daily permit per week.